Azure/batch-shipyard/docs/75-batch-shipyard-credential-encryption.md

-Step 3 is optional to perform explicitly, but one may invoke `cert add` with `shipyard.py` to add the certificate to the Batch account specified in the credentials json file.
+Step 3 is optional to perform explicitly, but one may invoke `cert add` with `shipyard.py` to add the certificate to the Batch account specified in the credentials config file.
 If `encryption` is enabled, then this `cert add` action is automatically invoked for every subsequent `pool add`.

 **Note that encryption is not applied retroactively to existing pools.**